 In the early years of the 21st century, WKSU continued to expand its range and availability.
 By 2005, news and music were available twenty-four hours a day online at WKSU.com.
 WKSU's FM availability also broadened as a repeater station was added in Norwalk in 2004.
 Low power translators made WKSU programming available in Boardman and Ashland in 2006.
 Then in 2008, WKSU took the next step in radio by introducing three digital radio channels, available on HD Radio.
 WKSU HD-1, 2, and 3 carry the regularly scheduled programming, music from Folk Alley, and 24-hour classical music respectively.

 Today, WKSU continues to be one of the most respected and award-winning radio stations in America.
-As WKSU prepares to turn 60 on Oct.
-2, 2010, it proudly holds to its traditions of creating quality public radio programming based on broadcasting innovation and excellence.
-As the station looks to the future, WKSU looks to new outlets in Northeast Ohio and beyond for the best in news, classical, folk and public radio entertainment.
+As WKSU moves toward the future, it proudly holds to its traditions of creating quality public radio programming based on broadcasting innovation and excellence.

 ||Howard Hansen becomes first full time director